 Analyze your to-do list and prioritize the tasks, putting them in rank order.
 Carefully consider each item to see which is the best use of your time.
 Ask yourself, “Will this task get me closer to achieving my goals?”
-Remember the Pareto principle: 20 percent of your activities produce 80vpercent of your results.
+Remember the Pareto principle: 20 % of your activities produce 80% of your results.
 Figure out which items will be most productive.
 Work on high revenue producing tasks.
 Prioritizing your list will also help you be less likely to get distracted.

 Practical tips on prioritizing

 When you analyze your to-do list, rank each item into one of these five categories:

 1) I must do.
 This is top priority.
 Do these tasks first.